All Episodes

 There aren't very many adults, it seems, but there are incredible numbers of blues.

-If anybody wants to watch the Geese, I'd suggest they do it with an umbrella because we're sending down millions and millions and millions of them, way more than we ever had.
+So if anybody wants to watch the geese, I'd suggest they do it with an umbrella because we're sending down millions and millions and millions of them, way more than we ever had.

 Can I say something about your president?